The Impact of Purging on the Body

 Dermatological Signs

-Eating disorders have many cutaneous manifestations which can lead to diagnosis.
-There are an estimated forty dermatological signs of eating disorders.
-While most of them are associated with low weight and restriction, several of them are directly associated with purging.11
+Eating disorders have many cutaneous manifestations which can help suggest this diagnosis.
+While most of them are associated with low weight and restriction, several of them are directly associated with purging.

 Periorbital Petechiae & Facial Purpura